mechmotum/mechmotum.github.io/content/pages/guide.rst

   recommendations.
 - Attend biweekly `lab meetings <#laboratory-meetings>`_.
 Ask a lab member for the calendar invite with the video chat link.
-- Send out an AIO (see below) before your regular mentor meetings if requested by your supervisor(s).
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
 These can be requested from Jason by sending him an email with your student ID number, TU Delft email address, and expected duration of access.